PALOUSE EMPIRE MALL

 Moscow, Idaho

-Idaho's sixth mall-type shopping center was built on a 45-acre site, located 1.2 miles west of downtown Moscow.
-This city is located in the North Central -or Panhandle- section of the state, in a 20-square-mile region known as The Palouse.
-This area owes its name to its original inhabitants, the Paluse Native American tribe.
+Idaho's tenth mall-type shopping center was built in the North Central (or Panhandle) section of the state, in a 20-square-mile region known as The Palouse ["Puh-loos"].
+This area owes its name to the Paluse Native American tribe, its original inhabitants.

-PALOUSE EMPIRE MALL originated with a single-level strip center, built on land leased from the University of Idaho.
-The complex, developed by Spokane's Earl D. McCarthy, was dedicated in October 1976.
-Three tenants occupied the 96,000 square foot structure; a (40,300 square foot) Kmart, Rosauers supermarket and Pay 'n Save Drug.
+PALOUSE EMPIRE MALL originated with a single-level strip center that was dedicated on September 28, 1976.
+Three tenants occupied the structure; a (40,000 square foot) Kmart, (30,000 square foot) Rosauers supermarket and (20,000 square foot) Pay 'n Save Drug.

-An enclosed mall of 250,700 square feet was added to the west side of the existing strip center.
-The addition opened to the public on October 4, 1979.
-Comprised of a single level of retail, the expansion was originally anchored by a 1-level (38,500 square foot) J.C.
+An enclosed mall of 250,700 square feet was added to the west side of the strip center.
+This fully-enclosed addition featured a 975-foot-long concourse and opened, with fifteen tenants, on October 4, 1979.
+Two anchor department stores were dedicated; a 1-level (38,500 square foot) J.C.
 Penney and 1-level (37,400 square foot), Seattle-based The Bon Marche.

-The shopping hub now spanned approximately 371,000 leasable square feet.
-A 1-level (39,200 square foot), Bellevue, Washington-based Lamonts was dedicated in August 1980.
-It was followed by a 1-level (37,300 square foot) Ernst Home Center.
-This store was added as a southwestern outparcel of the mall proper.
-The Theatre Operators University 4 was built as a northeastern outparcel.
-This venue showed its first features in early 1983.
+Now fully-realized, the shopping hub spanned approximately 371,000 leasable square feet and housed thirty-one stores and services.
+The Theatre Operators University 4 was built as a northeastern mall outparcel.
+This venue showed first features in early 1983.

 Lamonts was acquired by Fresno-based Gottschalks in April 2000.
 They rebranded the PALOUSE MALL store on August 26 of the same year.
-The Troutman's store began a liquidation sale in February 2003 and eventually re-opened as a Ross Dress For Less.
+Troutman's began a liquidation sale in February 2003 and eventually re-opened as a Ross Dress For Less.
+By this time. the shopping complex was being managed by Jameson Commercial Property, of Spokane, Washington.

 The Bon Marche was rebranded as a Bon-Macy's on August 1, 2003 and became a bona fide Macy's on March 6, 2005.
 Gottschalks closed their PALOUSE MALL store on January 27, 2007.
 The structure was divided between Old Navy and Bed, Bath & Beyond stores.
 These opened for business on August 14 and 15, 2007.